Thrivestack-public/docs/docs/getting-started/customer_onboarding/milestone2/p1-integrate_with_your_app.md

 ---
-hide_table_of_contents: true
+toc_min_heading_level: 2
+toc_max_heading_level: 5
+title: Phase I - With Minimal Mandatory Configuration
 ---

-# Phase I - With Minimal Mandatory Configuration

-### Milestone 2 in Customer Onboarding is to integrate your Product with ThriveStack, in your Product’s development environment.
+ Milestone 2 in Customer Onboarding is to integrate your Product with ThriveStack, in your Product’s development environment.
 This step normally takes a day’s effort for an engineer; however, this can span 1-2 days depending on the bandwidth available and skill.

-1. Pre-requisite for Milestone 2:
+1. #### Pre-requisite for Milestone 2:

     1.1.
 You have customized and completed the setup for Self-Serve with ThriveStack’s default configuration.